International Undergraduate Admissions Requirements

 - For students who need to strengthen their English skills, the ELS Language Center is a great option.
 Located on our main campus in Allendale, ELS Language Centers is America's leading provider of English language instruction.
 ELS offers four-week-long English courses at 12 different levels.
 Undergraduate students may fulfill Grand Valley's English requirement by completing level 112 in the ELS curriculum.
 To attend ELS Language Center, you need to submit a separate application to ELS.
-For more information, contact the ELS Center Director, Lisa Wooning at email@example.com.
+For more information contact Lisa Wooning, ELS Center Director, at firstname.lastname@example.org.

 Applicants from the following countries do not need to submit a TOEFL or IELTS: